 University Policies are approved, amended or rescinded by the Senate, Academic Board/Council, Vice-Chancellor or other members of the Executive to whom the Vice-Chancellor has delegated responsibility for a particular portfolio.

 With regard to the education portfolio, academic-related policies are approved by the Academic Board/Council and provide the parameters for the student life-cycle from admission to graduation.

 All University Policies are accessible from the University’s Governance website and can be located alphabetically according to their full name or title.
 Additionally, University Policies can be located by function and operational area.
 Academic-related policies are generally located under the ‘Student Administration’ or ‘Teaching and Learning’ categories.

 Writing, reviewing and amending University Policy is the responsibility of the operational area and Executive portfolio holder.
-Academic Policy Services manages and coordinates academic-related policy on behalf of the Academic Board/Council and Deputy Vice-Chancellor (Education).
-Academic Policy Services also provides professional development, accessible to all University staff, for Writing Policies and Procedures: From Formulation to Dissemination.
+The University Secretariat manages and coordinates academic-related policy on behalf of the Academic Board/Council and Deputy Vice-Chancellor (Education).

 The operation of the University is governed by a range of Commonwealth and State legislation and by the University’s Acts, Statutes, By-Laws, Rules and Regulations as well as by University Policies.
 More information is available from the University’s Governance website.

 Good practice guides are, in contrast to University Policy, not mandated but aspirational and intended to encourage University staff and students to work towards better practice at the University-wide level.

 Good practice guides are a resource developed, approved and disseminated at the local level and located across the University’s website.
 Education-related good practice guides, where available, are located on the Learning and Teaching Resources site.